What is Electrical Plastic Molding?

 - Design Flexibility: Injection molding process accommodates complex geometries and functional design.
 Such as integrate features like snap-fits or hinges.

-- Lightweight Durability: Materials used in plastic molding electrical applications, such as polycarbonate, offer strength without weight, enhancing device portability without compromising resilience.
+- Lightweight Durability: Materials used in plastic molding for electrical applications, such as polycarbonate, offer strength without weight, enhancing device portability without compromising resilience.

 - Electrical Insulation: Thermoplastics like nylon provide excellent insulation, critical for preventing electrical shorts in components like connectors or circuit board housings.